kemitchell/square-one-forms/employee.md

 # Confidentiality and Intellectual Property

-You agree to the Square One Standard Confidentiality and Intellectual Property Terms, TODO (https://squareoneforms.com/confidentiality-ip/TODO).
+You agree to the Square One Standard Confidentiality and Intellectual Property Terms, Second Edition, First Update (https://squareoneforms.com/confidentiality-ip/2e1u).

 # Policies